kamerynjw/kamerynjw.github.io/cv.md

 Teaching and Educational Experience
 ====

+* (2021–present) Sam Houston State University.
+Visiting Assistant Professor.
+I taught undergraduate classes at a variety of levels.

-* (2018–present) University of Hawaiʻi at Mānoa.
+* (2018–2021) University of Hawaiʻi at Mānoa.
 Temporary Assistant Professor.
 As part of my duties I taught classes ranging from freshman calculus to graduate-level.

 * (2017–2018) Bronx Community College, CUNY.
 Quantitative reasoning fellow.
 In this interdisciplinary program I partnered with non-mathematics faculty to promote the teaching of quantitative reasoning and the use of mathematics across the curriculum.